kanisterio/kanister/design/progress-tracking.md

 * `ExportRDSSnapshotToLocation`
 * `RestoreRDSSnapshot`

-#### Blueprint Progress
+#### Action Progress

-Initially, the blueprint overall progress is computed by checking the number of completed actions against the total number of actions:
+Initially, the progress of an action is computed by checking the number of completed phases against the total number of phases within the action:

 ```
-blueprint_progress_percent = num_completed_actions / total_num_actions * 100
+action_progress_percent = num_completed_phases / total_num_phases * 100
 ```

 In subsequent implementation, the computation alogrithm can be updated to assign